engineyard/eycap/README.markdown

     $ cap -T

 This will show you not only the default capistrano commands but also the ones you get by including the eycap gem.

+## Custom binaries path

+In rare cases (`unicorn` / `sphinx`) it is required to set custom path for binaries when using development versions of scripts.
+It is as easy as:

+    $ set :engineyard_bin, "/engineyard/custom"

+The default is `/engineyard/bin` and is just fine in normal deployment.

 ## Pull Requests

 If you'd like to contribute to the eycap gem please create a fork, then send a pull request and a member of the eycap team will review it.

 ## Issues

 When you run into a problem please check the [issues](/issues) to see if one has been reported.
 If not, please report the issue and we'll get to work on fixing it.
 ## License

 Copyright (c) 2008-2012 Engine Yard